automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Sciurumimus.md

 # Sciurumimus
-## Description: This "squirrel mimic" was one of the earliest feathered dinosaurs.
+## This "squirrel mimic" was one of the earliest feathered dinosaurs.